 We chose to load the catapult with a cannonball taken from a toy pirate ship and a small sweet which was considerably lighter than the toy cannonball.
 We fired each item three times and marked the furthest distance travelled.

 As we expected the sweet travelled the furthest as it was the lightest.

 When you pull down on the arm of the catapult the elastic band holding the lollystick to the crossbar is stretched.
 Energy is effectively stored in the elastic band.
 When you let go, the elastic band returns to its original shape.
 The stored energy has been converted into movement, which makes the arm move fast.
 When the arm stops moving (it hits the top crossbar) the energy is transferred into the only bit that is free to move (the ammunition).
 This now flies forward.
 Heavier objects are harder to move (try pushing a table then a chair).
 So with the lighter ammunition (the sweet) the arm is able to move faster, so it has more speed when it leaves the holder, this means it can travel further.
 We used chalk to measure where each object landed.

-You could make a bigger catapult with a longer arm and see if that has more power.
+Build a bigger catapult with a longer arm and investigate to see if that has more power.

 Try lots of different objects of different weights and sizes.

 We also love these Stixplosions from Babble Dabble Do.